-Article 276 (FC, 2021).
+- xii) Rationalisation and sharing of Professional Tax with Panchayats The Fifteenth Finance Commission has recommended to enhance annual professional tax from Rs.2500/- fixed in 1988 to Rs.18000/- at 2019 prices and proposed amendments in Article 276 (FC, 2021).
 Thus, the amount of the professional tax would be enhanced more than seven times even with the same number of persons paying the professional tax.
 Professional tax is collected by either State Government or by the urban bodies.
 The Committee recommends that the professional tax collected by State Government or municipal bodies should be shared with Panchayats in case the professional is residing in the rural areas or peri-urban areas.
-The tax may be collected electronically and shared with Panchayats and the shared amount may be distributed among respective Gram Panchayat, Intermediate Panchayat and District Panchayat in proportion of 85%, 10% and 5% respectively.

-xiii) Income from cess or royalty from minor minerals - Royalty on minor minerals is shared by some states with local bodies mainly Panchayats.
+The tax may be collected electronically and shared with Panchayats and the shared amount may be distributed among respective Gram Panchayat, Intermediate Panchayat and District Panchayat in proportion of 85%, 10% and 5% respectively. - xiii) Income from cess or royalty from minor minerals Royalty on minor minerals is shared by some states with local bodies mainly Panchayats.
 In due appreciation of the fact that mining puts a burden on the local environment and infrastructure, the Fourteenth Finance Commission had recommended sharing of the income from royalties with local bodies in whose jurisdiction the mining is carried out.
 This is also important step to ameliorate the effects of mining on local population.
-The Committee also recommends that State Government should share cess on royalty on mining minerals or authorize Panchayats to collect it and share it among them as well as the State Governments as in proportion decided by the State Government.
-This will also help in enhanced collection of such revenue even for the State Government.

-The Fourteenth Finance Commission had recommended the State Government to take action to assign productive local asset to Panchayats by stating that "In this context, we recommend that State Governments take action to assign productive local assets to Panchayats, put in place enabling rules for collection and institute systems so that they can obtain the best returns while leasing or renting common resources" (FC, 2015).
+The Committee also recommends that State Government should share cess on royalty on mining minerals or authorize Panchayats to collect it and share it among themselves as well as the State Governments in proportion decided by the State Government. - xiv) Enabling Non-tax measures regarding Common Property Resources (CPRs) The Fourteenth Finance Commission had recommended the State Government to take action to assign productive local asset to Panchayats by stating that "In this context, we recommend that State Governments take action to assign productive local assets to Panchayats, put in place enabling rules for collection and institute systems so that they can obtain the best returns while leasing or renting common resources" (FC, 2015).
 The Committee also noted that many States have transferred such asset to Panchayats.
 Some States have neither transferred assets nor authorized Panchayats to collect the OSR on such resources.
-The Committee recommends that the recommendation of Fourteenth Finance Commission should be implemented immediately in letter and spirit, if not implemented yet or implemented partially by State Government.

-xv) Use of SVAMITVA in assessing house / property tax - House / property tax is very important tax source of revenue for Panchayats.
+The Committee recommends that the recommendation of Fourteenth Finance Commission should be implemented immediately in letter and spirit, if not implemented yet or implemented partially by State Government. - xv) Use of SVAMITVA in assessing house / property tax House / property tax is very important tax source of revenue for Panchayats.
 However, there is need to streamline the system of collection.
 As mentioned in Chapter 1.4.6.
 SVAMITVA is very important initiative for providing land records of inhabited area in villages.
-Therefore, SVAMITVA should be used for assessing house/property tax in rural areas in transparent manner.

-xvi) Activating Finance Standing Committee of Panchayats - The Finance Standing Committee of Panchayats should be made active.
+Therefore, SVAMITVA should be used for assessing house/property tax in rural areas in transparent manner. - xvi) Activating Finance Standing Committee of Panchayats The Finance Standing Committee of Panchayats should be made active.
 The Standing Committee should undertake detailed review of the demand collection balance (DCB) every month and record its observations.
 Every State may develop a dash board to be used by the Standing Committee.
 The preparation of demand collection statement should be made mandatory and inspected by concerned officers at the higher levels.
-The procedure to be followed by the Finance Standing Committee may be issued in forms of Rules/Guidelines.
+The procedure to be followed by the Finance Standing Committee may be issued in forms of Rules/ Guidelines.
 This may include reviewing different aspects of finance management and transactions and recording observation and follow up action.